afleones/Ecommerce/README.md

 2.Clone the repository:
 - Once the Fork is made, the forked repository must be cloned, with the following
 - Command: git clone https://github.com/afleones/Ecommerce.git <br/>
-3.Enter the cloned folder:
+3.Enter the cloned folder: <br/>
-  cd Ecommerce
+  cd Ecommerce<br/>
-5.Check connections to remote sources: git remote -v 6.Add a remote connection to the original repository:
+5.Check connections to remote sources: git remote -v <br/>
+6.Add a remote connection to the original repository: <br/>
-- git remote add upstream https://github.com/afleones/Ecommerce.git (forked) 7.Optional, rename the remote connection.
+- git remote add upstream https://github.com/afleones/Ecommerce.git (forked) <br/>
+7.Optional, rename the remote connection.
 In order to avoid confusion, in the previous step a local connection was created with the original repository named upstream, this name   can be changed to a more personalized one with the following command: git remote rename origin fork

 Optional, rename the remote connection.
 In order to avoid confusion, in the previous step a local connection was created with the original repository named upstream, this name can be changed to a more personalized one with the following command: git remote rename origin fork.